WHAT DO WE MEAN?

 Overall annual limit

-This limit is the overall maximum benefit that members and their registered dependants are entitled to according to the Scheme Rules.
-This is calculated annually to coincide with the Scheme’s financial year.
+This limit is the overall maximum benefit that members and their registered dependants are entitled to according to the Scheme rules.
+This is calculated annually to coincide with the Scheme’s financial year (January to December).

 This is a list of conditions that medical schemes have to cover in full according to the Medical Schemes Act.